Multivariate type G Mat\'ern stochastic partial differential equation random fields: Discussion

 There is a need for practically useful random field models with more general distributions than the Gaussian.
 Especially for multivariate data, finding good alternatives to Gaussian fields has been considered an open problem in the literature.
 We have introduced one such alternative by formulating a new class of multivariate random fields with flexible multivariate marginal distributions and covariance functions of Mat\'ern-type.
 The fields are constructed as solutions to SPDEs and can be used in a geostatistical setting where likelihood-based parameter estimation can be performed using a computationally efficient stochastic gradient algorithm.
 In fact, the models have the same computational advantages as their Gaussian counterparts, which facilitates applications to large data sets, although with additional cost due to MC sampling.

 Four different constructions of the non-Gaussian noise were considered, where the first two are closely related to existing approaches, such as factor-copula models and Student's t-fields.
 We showed that these constructions have significant disadvantages when used for spatial prediction, or on data without replicates.
-The more sophisticated constructions based on type-G L\'evy noise does not have these disadvantages, and their combination of flexibility and computational efficiency should therefore make them attractive alternatives to Gaussian models for geostatistical applications.
+The more sophisticated constructions based on type G L\'evy noise do not have these disadvantages, and their combination of flexibility and computational efficiency should therefore make them attractive alternatives to Gaussian models for geostatistical applications.

 The computational benefits of the finite dimensional approximations presented in Appendix \ref{sec:fem} are only available for fields with $\alpha/2\in\mathbb{N}$.
 This restriction of the smoothness parameters is often viewed as one of the main drawbacks of the SPDE approach, since the smoothness of the covariance function is important for the predictive performance.
 However, in many cases the distributional assumptions can be equally important.
 This was clearly shown in the application where the covariance-based models, which allow for arbitrary smoothness parameters, were outperformed by the non-Gaussian models with fixed smoothness parameters.
 Nevertheless, extending the approach to fields with general smoothness would increase the flexibility.
-A method for how to do this for univariate Gaussian fields was recently proposed by \cite{bolin2017rational}, and extending that approach to multivariate type-G fields is thus an interesting topic for future research.
+As previously mentioned, this could likely be done using the rational SPDE approach \citep{bolin2017rational}, and extending that method to multivariate type G fields is thus an interesting topic for future research.

 \begin{appendix}